 The word ‘Hangxiety’ might not be in the dictionary, but you’ve likely heard it and very well may have experienced it.
 For many, hangover-induced anxiety, or drinking-related anxiety, is very real.
 Many of my patients pursuing online alcohol treatment at Monument ask me why they feel anxious after drinking alcohol.

-At a very high level, alcohol-related anxiety occurs for two key reasons:
+At a very high level, ‘hangxiety’, or ‘hangover anxiety’, is a type of alcohol-related anxiety that occurs after alcohol use.
+Hangover anxiety occurs for two key reasons:

 - Pre-existing anxiety is intensified by alcohol.
 Anxiety is very commonly co-occurring with alcohol use disorder.
 People with underlying anxiety disorders may consume alcohol to relieve their anxious feelings, only to find that when the effects of alcohol begin to wear off, their anxiety is even worse than before they started drinking.

 Regardless of whether or not you’re diagnosed with baseline anxiety, there is a consistent theme in both of these scenarios: after drinking, we feel anxious, and it may make us want to drink more.
 (This is also related to why you may feel anxious when you get sober.)
-If you’ve found yourself drinking to soothe negative feelings, that’s a sign that you might benefit from support to cut back.
+This can create a cycle of heavy alcohol use.
+If you’ve found yourself drinking to soothe negative feelings and uncomfortable hangover symptoms, that’s a sign that you might benefit from support to cut back.
 Let’s dive into what’s happening in our brain to cause these feelings and what to do to address the root causes of hangxiety.

 Alcohol is a depressant

+If you’ve ever experienced anxiety after drinking you may have wondered “is alcohol a stimulant or depressant?”
 To begin to understand hangxiety, we need to remember this fact: When alcohol is consumed, it acts as a depressant.
 Alcohol consumption results in a sedating effect on the central nervous system.
 The sedating sensation is a key reason people drink in excess in the first place: to find a way to relax and unwind.
-While alcohol may provide short-lived relief and calm, the alcohol can have depressive effects as it begins to wear off.
-These effects can lead to other changes in mood and lead to increased anxiety levels.
+While alcohol may provide short-lived relief and calm, alcohol can have depressive effects as it begins to wear off.
+These effects can lead to other changes in mood and increased anxiety levels.
+Many people drink more in an effort to relieve or avoid these effects, which can perpetuate unhealthy drinking habits.
 Moreover, for those who already have an underlying anxiety disorder, alcohol can make medication less effective, compounding the negative effect of alcohol on anxiety.
+There’s also a link between social anxiety and alcohol use disorder.
+When socially anxious and shy individuals use alcohol consumption as a coping mechanism, they may end up experiencing even greater levels of anxiety.

 Alcohol affects dopamine & serotonin